Wildfire grows into one of largest in Texas history as flames menace multiple small towns

 Authorities warned that the damage to communities on the high plains could be extensive.

-Known as the Smoke House Creek Fire, the largest blaze expanded to more than 1,300 square miles (3,367 square kilometers) and jumped into parts of neighboring Oklahoma.
+Known as the Smokehouse Creek Fire, the largest blaze expanded to more than 1,300 square miles (3,370 square kilometers) and jumped into parts of neighboring Oklahoma.
 It is now larger than the state of Rhode Island, and the Texas A&M Forest Service said the flames were only about 3% contained.

+“I believe the fire will grow before it gets fully contained,” said Nim Kidd, chief of the Texas Division of Emergency Management.

 The largest fire recorded in state history was the 2006 East Amarillo Complex fire, which burned about 1,400 square miles and resulted in 13 deaths.

-Authorities had not reported any deaths or injuries as of Wednesday morning while huge plumes of smoke billowed hundreds of feet in the air.
-But officials warned residents of potentially large property losses.
+Authorities had not reported any deaths or injuries in the sparsely populated counties as of Wednesday, while huge plumes of smoke billowed hundreds of feet in the air.
+The smoke delayed aerial surveillance of the damage in some areas, but officials warned residents of potentially large property losses.

 “There was one point where we couldn’t see anything,” said Greg Downey, 57, describing his escape from the flames as flames bore down on his neighborhood.
 “I didn’t think we’d get out of it.”

-Note: This story has been updated to correct Greg Downey’s age.
-He is 57, not 30.